-A child’s 10th birthday signals the tween years, and their 10th birthday party is the last chance you will have to celebrate childhood as you know it.
+A child’s 10 year old birthday signals the tween years, and their 10th birthday party is the last chance you will have to celebrate childhood as you know it.

 This is a definite hit for 10 year olds, especially if they follow Fear Factor on television.
 Like the Sports Party, a Fear Factor party allows kids to be kids, but still gives them a sense of being grown up.
 There are some great ideas for a Fear Factor party in our party theme section.